carbon14bond/Talladega_microbiome/README.md

    - Combining environmental / hydrographic / biogeochemistry / microbial metadata into a single metadata table for downstream analyses.
    - Map preparation, making the map of the watershed / stream network / sampling sites.
 2) Bioinformatics pipelines
-   - dada2 pipelines for 16S V4 (prokaryotes) and ITS (fungi) to generate ASV counts and taxonomy
+   - dada2 pipelines generating ASV counts and taxonomy:
+       - 16S V4 (prokaryotes)
+       - ITS (fungi)
           - DECIPHER classifier training for ITS to help improve taxonomy assignment for fungi.
-3) Data analysis (statistical tests and figure generation).
+3) Data analysis (processing, statistical tests, and figure generation).
-   - Analysis divided into multiple sections:
+   - Analyses divided into multiple sections (With corresponding Rmarkdown files):
-     - 0.1: ASV occurence summary and rarefaction for downstream analyses
+     - 0.1: Overview and rarefaction (summarizing ASV count data and rarefying for downstream analyses).
+     - 0.2: Community Composition Analysis (alpha and beta diversity tests, NMDS, Mantel, etc).
-     - 0.2: Diversity and community composition across the stream continuum
+     - 0.3: Kingdoms, Phyla, and Classes across stream continuum.
-     - 0.3: Taxonomic groups across the stream continuum
+     - 0.4: Genera and species across stream continuum.
-     - 0.4: Functional groups across the stream continuum
+     - 0.5: Predicted genes (PICRUSt2) across stream continuum.

-This repository is a work in progress and does not yet contain all code or data.
+This repository is a work in progress and may not yet contain all code or data.

 ## Introduction
 Our non-perennial stream network is located in a 0.92 hectare watershed in the Talladeda National Foest, Alabama, in the Piedmont region.